elixirschool/elixirschool/en/lessons/ecto/associations.md

 ## Set Up

-We'll start off with the `Example` app from the previous lesson.
+We'll start off with the example `Friends` app from the previous lesson.
 You can refer to the setup [here](../basics) for a quick refresher.

 ## Types of Associations